-In summary, this budget reflects three key areas of emphasis for the coming year: capital improvements project needs as identified in the CIP, proactive maintenance of the water and wastewater infrastructure, and operating costs required in sustaining and enhancing service levels during the budget year 2012.
+In summary, this budget reflects three key areas of emphasis for the coming year: capital improvements project needs as identified in the CIP, proactive maintenance of the water and wastewater infrastructure, and operating costs required in sustaining and enhancing service levels during the budget year 2013.

-The 2012 Budget document has been prepared after analyzing, evaluating and justifying both the financial and non-financial objectives and goals of ACWWA for the current and future years.
+The 2013 Budget document has been prepared after analyzing, evaluating and justifying both the financial and non-financial objectives and goals of ACWWA for the current and future years.
 ACWWA's budget is a comprehensive document that enables the Governing Board and staff to evaluate where ACWWA has been in the past and where it is going in the future.

-In summary, the 2012 Budget:
+In summary, the 2013 Budget:

-- Balances revenue requirements with available revenues and other funding sources. - Provides for: - Continued planning, development and investment into additional water resources ; - Continued funding for operation and maintenance of existing production, distribution, collection and treatment facilities to support expected economic growth; - Improvement and maintenance of existing infrastructure; and - Long-term financial stability - Includes estimated total sources of funds of \$18,937,852 which is \$2,973,353 less than the prior year's budget of \$21,911,205.
-This decrease is largely due to the one time collection of a water shortage fee of \$2,500,000 in 2011. - Operating revenues and non-operating revenues totaling \$18,937,852; - An assumption of the sale of 30 tap equivalents; and - Assumes 3% for rate increase for water, irrigation, and sewer services. - Provides for \$4,726,928 in capital improvement projects; - Provides for \$8,166,179 in operation and maintenance expenditures; - Provides for \$80,121 in capital equipment; - Provides \$10,230,309 for servicing existing debt; - Assumes the use of ACWWAFLOW Project bond funds in the amount of \$3,435,368; - Assumes the use of \$1,125,317 of Capitalized Interest to be used for debt service; - Assumes an irrevocable pledge of \$1,500,000 for debt service in 2012; and - Assumes a 4.85% increase in tap fees.
+- Balances revenue requirements with available revenues and other funding sources. - Provides for: - Continued planning, development and investment into additional water resources : - Continued funding for operation and maintenance of existing production, distribution, collection and treatment facilities to support expected economic growth; - Improvement and maintenance of existing infrastructure; and - Long-term financial stability - Includes estimated total sources of funds of \$20,019,568 which is \$1,081,716 more than the prior year's budget of \$18,937,852.
+This increase is largely due to a 3% increase in water, wastewater, and tap fees and an increase in other user fees collected. - Operating revenues and non-operating revenues totaling \$20,019,568; - An assumption of the sale of 30 tap equivalents; and - Assumes 3% for rate increase for water, irrigation, and sewer services. - Provides for \$3,677,400 in capital improvement projects; - Provides for \$8,902,485 in operation and maintenance expenditures; - Provides for \$117,370 in capital equipment; - Provides \$8,688,334 for servicing existing debt; - Assumes the use of ACWWAFLow Project bond funds in the amount of \$2,330,000; and - Assumes a 3% increase in tap fees.

-The 2012 Budget will allow ACWWA's system to continue providing high quality and reliable water and wastewater at reasonable costs while also maintaining a healthy financial position.
-In developing the budget for 2012, effort was made to ensure that rates remain affordable for ACWWA's customers while ensuring the continued stability of the system.
+The 2013 Budget will allow ACWWA's system to continue providing high quality and reliable water and wastewater at reasonable costs while also maintaining a healthy financial position.
+In developing the budget for 2013, effort was made to ensure that rates remain affordable for ACWWA's customers while ensuring the continued stability of the system.
 It is critical to ACWWA's economic well being that future growth has a reliable water supply, as well as a well-maintained distribution and collections system.